 - AI Buy/Trash Cards Phase – instead of actually determining specific cards for the AI bot to buy or trash, the improvement of the bot’s deck is represented by determining if it can increase the value of one or more of its influence areas.

 Having read the rules and playing the first two turns with three Bots according to playbook, I decided to continue.
 I was green, playing against Thrax (Red), Pupienus and Balbinus (blue) and Gordian (Yellow).
-Below short session report and then some of my impressions.
+Below comes a short session report and then some of my impressions.

 And now the quick glimpse on main actions of the game: